 A list of possible upgrades have been outlined in the EPIC project (Exploiting the Potential of ISOLDE at CERN) that was submitted to the European Strategy for Particle Physics update (ESPP) last December, to be considered among many other possible future CERN projects (see project #31 at https://europeanstrategyupdate.web.cern.ch/received-inputs ).

-The aim of the EPIC workshop is to exchange ideas with the CERN responsible teams on these suggested upgrades and to discuss priorities, keeping in mind the necessary complementarity with the other European ISOL facilities.
+The aim of the EPIC workshop is to exchange ideas with our User community and the CERN responsible teams on these suggested upgrades and to discuss priorities, keeping in mind the necessary complementarity with the other European ISOL facilities.
 The financial situation at CERN is such that any upgrade will require financial input from the partner countries in the ISOLDE Collaboration.
 Therefore, we want to present to the broad ISOLDE community the different aspects of the proposed EPIC project, and to define working groups to prepare a Conceptual Design Study for several parts of the project.
 This will help the community to apply for funding of sub-projects of EPIC.

 I hope you are willing to think with us on how to shape the future of ISOLDE in the next decades.